Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 [29:34] Invigorate your staff by sharing equity

-In part one of this podcast, we heard Bill talk about his many successful companies and the lessons he’s learned from starting seven companies that eventually reached revenues of over $1 billion.
-In part two, Tony gets an opportunity to interview Bill on finding the truth that others do not know, his advice on raising money and what he would like to be remembered for.
+Listen to part one of the podcast above to hear Bill talk about his many successful companies and the lessons he’s learned from starting seven companies that eventually reached revenues of over $1 billion.
+Bill is an incredible mentor and expert, providing valuable wisdom that goes against the grain, like “You want to choose the best investor, not the one that gives you the highest price.”
+Don’t miss part two, where Tony gets an opportunity to interview Bill on finding the truth that others do not know, his advice on raising money and what he would like to be remembered for.